 Swimming isn't the easiest task to master, which is why the YMCA of Coastal Georgia works with Liberty County schools to get students involved in swim lessons at an early age.

 After a final 17-cent adjustment, the Midway City Council on Wednesday approved a balanced 2011 budget with a total bottom line of $1,682,496.

 As a new decade begins, the Courier looks back at stories that made headlines in 2010.
 The dates listed are the date on which the Courier published the stories, not when the events occurred.
 These following stories made the front page in August, September and October 2010.

-As 2010 comes to a close, the Courier put together a year-in-review from the year's top headlines.
-The dates listed are the dates on which the Courier published these stories, not when the events occurred.
-The following is a look back at stories from January 2010.
+As 2010 comes to a close, the Courier is taking a look back at this past year's headlines.
+The dates listed are the dates on which the Courier published the stories, not when the events occurred.
+These following stories were splashed across the front page in April, May, June and July 2010.

 On Jan.
 1, cities and counties across the state must be in compliance with Department of Homeland Security requirements; namely, local governments must be able to verify the legal status of people they hire or contract for services.

 The 2011 Georgia legislative session is expected to be one of the toughest in recent years, but Sen. Buddy Carter, R-Pooler, is eager to tackle the budget deficit and other challenges.